 How can low-cost, next-generation monitoring technologies supplement our existing monitoring systems (FRMs) and provide data that can further the protection of public and environmental health?

-How can multi-gas-phase sensor arrays be used to collect data on target pollutants, like groups of or even individual hydrocarbons?
+How can multi-gas-phase sensor arrays be used to collect data on target pollutants, such as groups of or even specific hydrocarbons?

 How can scientists support community-driven science?
 For example, how can scientists provide additional tools and education to facilitate the collection of high-quality data by citizen scientists using low-cost air quality monitors and other accessible methods?

-Since Sept.
-2013 we have also been working to collect baseline air quality data in a rural Colorado community – the North Fork Valley.
+In 2013 we began working with a community in rural Colorado – the North Fork Valley.
 The NFV is community primarily dependent on agriculture and also several area coal mines, they also face the possibility of increased energy development due to oil and gas extraction activities.
 For this reason a local community group (the Western Slope Conservation Center) was interested in collecting data on current air quality conditions.

-The curriculum introduces air quality concepts and monitoring, it then takes students through data collection and analysis, and finally study design.
-At this point students conduct their own research project and we provide the support for them to collect, interpret, and present their data.
-The curriculum is intended to be versatile, teachers can choose individuals lessons or engage their students in the entire course, and they can adjust it to fit their class schedules.
-The curriculum is designed to be used with our groups air quality monitors, but could easily be adjusted if another design is available.
+The curriculum, available on the TeachEngineering Digital Library, introduces air quality concepts and monitoring, it then takes students through data collection and analysis, and finally study design.
+At which point students conduct their own research project and we provide the support for them to collect, interpret, and present their data.
+The curriculum is intended to be versatile for teachers and can be used with our lab’s air quality monitors, but could easily be adjusted if another design is available.

 In addition to the curriculum we are currently developing, we have also conducted workshops with tribal students and environmental interns.
 Specifically we have worked with Dine Navajo College in the Four Corners region, and the Haskell Indian Nations University.